danielabar/meblog/src/markdown/gatsby-unit-testing.md

     mockWidth = 400
     const container = render(<Header />)

-    expect(container).toMatchSnapshot()
     expect(screen.getByTestId("nav-menu-responsive")).toBeInTheDocument
     expect(useViewport).toHaveBeenCalled();
   })
 })
 ```

-I found Jest mocking not quite as intuitive as RSpec mocking, learn more about it [here](https://jestjs.io/docs/mock-functions).
+This is just one example of Jest mocking, there are many more variations and use cases.
+Learn more about it [here](https://jestjs.io/docs/mock-functions).

 ## User Interaction